zhiyao/spree-html-invoice/README.markdown

 INSTALLATION
 ============

-For spree 0.7, ie using deface and rails 3.1.
-There is a brach 0.60 for an older version.
+For spree 1.0, There is a tag for 0.7.

 As I don't release gems, for better version control you may wish to clone the repository.
 If you have improvements, please send pull though.

-1. To install you need to add the following lines to your Gemfile (no external dependendies)
+1. To install you need to add the following lines to your Gemfile (no external dependencies)

     gem 'spree_html_invoice' , :git => 'git://github.com/dancinglightning/spree-html-invoice.git'